bodnguye/liri-node-app/README.md

 ## Instruction Guide
 1. Open terminal.
 2. Navigate to the `liri-node-app` folder that contains the `liri.js` file.
+3. Run `npm install`.
-3. Run the following Commands.
+4. Run the following Commands.
-4. Get results
+5. Get results

     **Use-Case 1**: Run the `concert-this` command